Skip to Content

 Make Apple Sauce!

 Making apple sauce has the reputation of being a lot of work, but if you don’t peel the apples (I’ll get to that in a sec.), it’s actually a pretty quick and easy project and the results are so much better than the jarred stuff at the grocery store!
-You can find the full recipe at the end of this post, but here are some of my favorite tips for making apples sauce:
+You can find the full recipe at the end of this post, after I share some of my other favorite recipes to use up apples, but here are some of my favorite tips for making apple sauce:

 Don’t Peel the Apples